 Throughout my experience working with couples and families, I have come to understand how becoming a parent can cause significant strain on a couple’s relationship.
 It is an incredible milestone in life that is also difficult to navigate while achieving balance.
 Whether you are new parents struggling to adjust from your dyad to a triad (or more!) or are trying to set boundaries with adult children living in your home, addressing parenting dynamics, communication, and skills are essential to improving and maintaining the health of your relationship as a couple.

 Additionally, there are unique challenges when a couple is co-parenting after their relationship ends.
 I believe special care must be taken to ensure children are able to maintain as much consistency as possible regardless of which parent is caring for them at any given time.
 Therapy for parents who are trying to co-parent after divorce or separation may be necessary to help them mitigate distress for their children.

 I also offer couples services for people seeking pre-marital counseling, trying to improve trust and communication, and maintaining relationship health for those couples who are separated due to career requirements, such as military deployment.

-There are many times when trauma goes undiagnosed and presents itself through anxiety and depression.
+There are many times when trauma goes undiagnosed and presents itself through anxiety, depression, substance abuse, risky behaviors, and relationship strife.
 Anyone can be affected, and everyone's experience is different.
 It is my goal to help individuals, couples, and families better understand trauma, its symptoms, and how it affects everyday life, while also providing treatment that focuses on management and resolution of trauma symptoms.

-I have extensive training in EMDR and completed EMDRIA requirements for certification in 2021.
+I have extensive training in EMDR and am a certified therapist through EMDRIA.